inab/EMBO-bioinfocore-2021/docs/programme/D5S1SemiStructuredBreakout.md

 **In the last session of day four**, participants will also vote for their preferred topics from the shared list.
 Faculty will prioritise the list according to available faculty and training materials.
 They will elaborate a final list presented to participants at the start of the semi-structured session.

-**The Semistructured breakout session** will run in two 40 minute slots with a 5 minute break in between.
+**The Semi-structured breakout session** will run in two 40 minute slots with a 5 minute break in between.
 Every slot will have the same 3 themed breakout rooms running in parallel.
 Participants will join a different breakout room in each slot.
 Then, a member of the faculty will join each room to facilitate the discussion.
 Materials and discussion minutes will be available for those that chose other topics.

 ## Resources needed for the session
 - [Iterative topic list suggested by participants](https://docs.google.com/spreadsheets/d/1Tk9kTFO-FqGhJHR6xK1seX32vAwODBvzG1_XbvnMoqk/edit?usp=sharing) (come back to this list at the end of each training day)